annie-kayal/project-4/README.md

 For our fitness app, a total of five tables were created in the database, as shown in our ERD above.

-- Some models were created simply to provide variety in our app i.e. Our Instructor table held a total of 10 instructors, which we used in the fitnessClass model as a one-to-one relationship to indicate one instructor per class.
+- Some models were created simply to provide variety in our app, i.e. Our Instructor table held a total of 10 instructors, which we used in the fitnessClass model as a one-to-one relationship to indicate one instructor per class.
 A similar approach was also taken for our Gym model:

 <table>
 <tr>